Charlie Nicholas' Carabao Cup predictions: Leicester vs Manchester City and Arsenal vs Tottenham

 Leicester vs Manchester City and Arsenal vs Tottenham both live on Sky Sports

-Sky Sports' Charlie Nicholas gives us his predictions for this week's Carabao Cup quarter-final ties, including Leicester vs Manchester City and Middlesbrough vs Burton.
+Sky Sports' Charlie Nicholas gives us his predictions for this week's Carabao Cup quarter-final ties, including Leicester vs Manchester City and Arsenal vs Tottenham.

 Tuesday